MIC-DKFZ/nnUNet/readme.md

 ## What can nnU-Net do for you?
-If you are a **domain scientist** (biologist, radiologist, ...) looking to analyze your own images, nnU-Net provides an out-of-the box solution that is all but guaranteed to provide excellent results on your individual dataset.
-Simply convert your dataset into the nnU-net format and enjoy the power of AI - no expertise required!
+If you are a **domain scientist** (biologist, radiologist, ...) looking to analyze your own images, nnU-Net provides an out-of-the-box solution that is all but guaranteed to provide excellent results on your individual dataset.
+Simply convert your dataset into the nnU-Net format and enjoy the power of AI - no expertise required!

 If you are an **AI researcher** developing segmentation methods, nnU-Net:
 - offers a fantastic out-of-the-box applicable baseline algorithm to compete against